imlayered/writea-installer/README.md

 # Writea 🍵 Installer
-Install script for Writea (writea.prpl.wf) for Linux servers
+Install script for Writea (writea.prpl.wtf) for Linux servers

 ## What is Writea?
 Writea is a fast and comfy open-source alternative for blogs.
 Write posts with Markdown, configure your blog with YAML, theme your page with CSS and much more!